IncDrops/PollitGo/Users/testing/projects/nextn/README.md

     *   Double-check that the values pasted are **EXACTLY** correct and **DO NOT HAVE QUOTATION MARKS** around them.
     *   The `src/lib/firebase.ts` file attempts to initialize the SDK.
 If these keys are missing or wrong in the build environment, the build can fail, or the deployed app will have runtime errors when trying to use Firebase services (like Storage).
 3.  **REBUILD/REDEPLOY PROTOTYPE** from Firebase Studio after confirming.

+### D. TRIGGER ERROR: "Failed to trigger build: if 'build.service_account' is specified..."

+**PRIMARY CAUSE: The Cloud Build trigger's logging configuration is incompatible with the use of a user-managed service account due to organization policy.**

+**SOLUTION:**
+1. Update the trigger's logging mode using the `gcloud` command-line tool.
+Run one of these from Cloud Shell or your local `gcloud` CLI (replace `YOUR_TRIGGER_REGION`):
+    *   `gcloud beta builds triggers update PollitGo --region=YOUR_TRIGGER_REGION --update-logging=CLOUD_LOGGING_ONLY`
+    *   OR: `gcloud beta builds triggers update PollitGo --region=YOUR_TRIGGER_REGION --update-logging=NONE`
+2. This modifies the trigger directly to satisfy the logging requirement.
+3. After successfully running the command, try to **Run** the trigger again from the Cloud Console.

 ---